FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 #### 3.2 Scalability

 - Handles large user bases efficiently.
-- Adapts to user growth and variability (peaks and valleys of usage over time, depending on the customer journey), long lag times between users interacting, and self-service without compromising performance.
+- Adapts to user growth and variability (peaks and valleys of usage over time, depending on the customer journey) and long lag times between users interacting.
+Allows self-service without compromising performance.

 #### 3.3 Flexibility and Customization